DrCoolio/AccumuBot/README.md

 }
 ```

 Make sure you do not alter the file beyond that, and make sure the quotation marks remain there as well.
+Save the secrets.json file with your changes and now you're ready to start running the bot!